Downtown Coordinating Council (DCC)

 How is the DCC funded?

 The Tulsa Stadium Improvement District is comprised of properties located within the Inner Dispersal Loop and expires in 2039.
 Owners of these particular properties pay a fee as part of the TSID.
-Certain organizations such as religious organizations, government agencies, and some homeowners are exempt.
+Certain organizations such as religious organizations, government agencies, and homeowners are exempt.
 A portion of the TSID fee goes to pay bonds on ONEOK Field.
-The other portion goes to pay for services such as maintenance, marketing downtown and management of improvement, which is overseen by the Downtown Coordinating Council.
-Approximately $1.1 million goes toward downtown services annually.
+The other portion goes to pay for services such as maintenance, marketing, and management of improvement for Downtown Tulsa, which is overseen by the Downtown Coordinating Council.
+Approximately $1.2 million goes toward downtown services annually.

 Downtown Coordinating Council Members